deck project, patio, patio project, planter box, rock garden, rocks, stain, stain deck

-Since my last post on the patio projects, B has built a beautiful large planter box and replaced some of the front deck with trellis and I have scrubbed and stained the deck.
+Since my last post on the patio projects, Brian has built a beautiful large planter box and replaced some of the front deck with trellis and I have scrubbed and stained the deck.
 I thought I would share some of the pictures with you so that you can see some of the work that has been taking place here all summer.

 Since June, we have repaired, scrubbed, stained and renovated the entire front deck (the patio is attached to the right side of the deck).
 I will share all of the before and after pictures with you in the coming week in a series of posts.

 The planter box was built to my specifications.
-I wanted to be able to put two large plastic pots inside so B measured the pots and built this custom planter box to match the trellis beside it.
+I wanted to be able to put two large plastic pots inside so Brian measured the pots and built this custom planter box to match the trellis beside it.
 This box also serves as a half-wall which closes in the ‘outdoor room’ quite nicely and adds a bit more privacy when sitting at the table.
 By this time next year the boxes will be overflowing with flowers and tall ornamental grass, adding even more privacy.

 Next year (phase 3), I plan on sealing the concrete with a warm honey color, adding two comfortable lounge chairs for the chiminea, and adding lots of large and medium pots for herbs and flowers to the patio area.
 I am also on the look-out for a large, circular outdoor rug.